SanuliGehara/Weight-Converter/README.md

 # Weight-Converter
- A simple weight converter app using JavaScript
+ A simple weight converter app using JavaScript to convert pounds to grams, kilograms and ounces.